clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

 # Burp Suite: Intruder
 ## What is Intruder?
 * Burp Suite's built-in fuzzing tool.
+  * The term 'fuzzing' refers to the process of testing functionality or existence by applying a set of data to a parameter.
+    * For example, fuzzing for endpoints in a web application involves taking each word in a wordlist and appending it to a request URL (e.g., `http://website.thm/WORD_GOES_HERE`) to observe the server's response.
 * Allows for automated request modification and repetitive testing with variations in input values.
 * Uses a captured request (often from the Proxy module) to send multiple requests with slightly altered values based on user-defined configurations:
   * Brute-force login forms by substituting username and password fields with values from a wordlist.